 Table of Contents

-But retiring at 50 isn't necessarily impossible.
+The average American worker doesn't expect to retire until they turn at least 64.1 But retiring at 50 isn't necessarily impossible.
 Here are some initial considerations to help you determine whether an early retirement could work for you.

 How Much Do You Need to Budget to Retire at 50?

 Before deciding how much you'll need to save, you should figure out roughly how much you expect to spend in retirement.
 Think about how much housing, travel, insurance, food, entertainment and everything else you'll need when you stop working will likely cost you each year.
-As a general rule of thumb, the average person needs 80% of their work income in retirement, according to AARP.
-This will be higher or lower for each person, depending on how you plan to spend your time and arrange your assets.
+As a general rule of thumb, the average person needs 80% of their work income in retirement.2 This will be higher or lower for each person, depending on how you plan to spend your time and arrange your assets.
 Someone who plans on traveling the world will likely need more, whereas someone who only plans to stay home and go to the library may not.

 Once you have a retirement income goal, you can start planning on how you might generate that amount.